-Kirby Puckett and the 15 Hall of Famers Most Undeserving of Their Plaques
+Kirby Puckett And The Top 15 Hall of Famers Most Undeserving Of Their Plaques

 Originally, the Baseball Hall of Fame in Cooperstown, New York was created to honor the best and most important people in the game’s history.
 The first class of players—Babe Ruth, Honus Wagner, Christy Mathewson, Walter Johnson and Ty Cobb—are some of the biggest names the game has ever seen (how Cy Young was omitted from selection that first year is baffling, given his credentials).